pgpkg/pgpkg/docs/pages/tutorial/tutorial.md

     (1 row)

 Great!
 Note that the filename `contact@001.sql` is just a convention.
-It's not required by pgpkg, which only cares about the list of filenames in `@migration.pgpkg`.
+It's not required by pgpkg, which only cares about the list of filenames in the `Migrations` clause.
 However, this naming convention means that most IDEs will list migrations in order, with `contact.sql` followed by `contact@001.sql`.
 This makes it much easier to understand how objects have changed over many migrations - especially when migrations